hey-aayush/Live-Streaming_JAVA_Application/README.md

 ### How to run the project

+Create Database (Dummy DataBase Provided)

-Firstly run the Server.java form Server project and then run the Main.java from Main package of Client project.
+Then, run the Server.java form Server project and then run the Main.java from Main package of Client project.

 Then register the user and then login with userName and password and then enjoy the application